-NOAA Fisheries conservation corps efforts are building a community of habitat restoration practitioners across the nation made up of veterans, young adults, and others.
+NOAA Fisheries conservation corps efforts are building a community of habitat restoration and science practitioners across the nation made up of veterans, young adults, and others.
 These programs recruit, train, mentor, and employ workers to implement habitat restoration projects, as well as science and monitoring.
 Corps members engage in our conservation work boosting fish populations, recovering threatened and endangered species, and supporting resilient coastal communities.

-Corps programs contribute to natural resource jobs and workforce development while restoring coastal habitat to support healthy fisheries, fishing communities, and trust resources.
+Corps programs contribute to natural resource jobs and workforce development while restoring and studying coastal habitat to support healthy fisheries, fishing communities, and trust resources.
 These efforts help sustain valuable fisheries habitats and the species that depend on them.
 Corps members gain employable skills to support long-term coastal economies and restoration right where they live.

 GulfCorps Brings Ecosystem Recovery to the Gulf Coast

 Training Veterans in Habitat Restoration in California

 Since 2012, NOAA has partnered with California Conservation Corps to provide post-9/11 veterans with the opportunity to transition from serving their country to protecting their country's fisheries resources.
 The Veterans Corps Fisheries Program in California provides veterans with training and connections in the natural resource field while meeting NOAA’s mission to conserve and manage coastal and marine ecosystems and resources.
 Veterans work side-by-side with restoration experts from state, federal, and non-profit organizations.
 They also receive scholarships and housing assistance to support their journey.

 Veterans Gain Fisheries Science Experience in Washington